 1. Who can help me learn how to bowl seriously?

 The bowling professional at your bowling center's pro shop likely offers coaching.
-Some limited coaching will likely be offered to you if you purchase a bowling ball or two from the pro shop.
+Some limited coaching may be offered to you if you purchase a bowling ball or two from the pro shop.
 More extensive coaching will be available at a modest fee.
 There may be other coaches who coach at your bowling center or who work independently in your area.
 One way to be sure a coach knows his or her stuff is if the coach is certified by bowling's U.S. governing body, the United States Bowling Congress.
 USBC certifications are, in order of proficiency, Level 1, Bronze, Silver, and Gold.
 There are only twenty or so Gold Coaches in the United States, but rest assured that you can make a lot of progress with one of the other coaches, too.

 Another option is to attend a bowling camp.
 Certain current and/or former professional bowlers hold these camps at different bowling centers around the United States at various times of the year.
 Camps can run for a day, a weekend, or a full week, and can offer instruction for bowlers at more than one level of experience.
 One of the longest-running camp organizers is Dick Ritger Bowling Camps.
 College and university bowling programs sometimes run summer bowling camps on their campuses, too.